yiyuma/technical-tutorials/Database/PostgreSQL.md

   SELECT * FROM tableName
   WHERE columnName IN ('value1', 'value2', 'value3');
   ```
-- BETWEEN: selects values within a given range.
+- BETWEEN AND: selects values within a given range.
 The values can be numbers, texts, or dates.
 The begin and end values are included.
   ```
   SELECT * FROM tableName
   WHERE columnName BETWEEN value1 AND value2;